drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 <div class="anchor" id="anchor1"></div>
 ¹ For more information on the subject you can read about [The CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Note that within a microservices based application, not all of the components need to follow the same consistency model.
 For example, a `Payments` component could favor consistency over availability.

+Note that in Domain Driven Design terms, we only talk about eventual consistency between microservices / aggregate roots, not within the same one.
+An architect should be careful when designing subdomains to keep consistency levels inside one context, and apply proper failure semantics across different domains. *(Many thanks to Hrvoje Hudoletnjak for contributing this paragraph to the article.)*

 ### 1. The Transactional Outbox Pattern

 For applications that use a relational database to manage their state, we can use a special `Outbox` table as a staging area for messages to be published.